mirfan899/sppas/Packager/doc/02_interface/23_gui_main.md

 help users.
 Click on the button `Next Tip` to read another message, or click on the top-left button to close the tips frame.
 The `Settings` allows to show/hide tips at start-up.
-If you want to suggest new tips to help the other users, they have to be sent to the author by e-mail.
-They will be included in the next version.
+Anyone can suggest new tips to help other users.
+They have to be sent to the author by e-mail so that they will be included in the next version.

 ### The menu

 The menu is located at the left-side of the window.
-At its top, a button allows to exit the program, and at bottom you can declare an issue or contact the author.
+At top, a button allows to exit the program, and at bottom you can declare an issue or contact the author.

 The `Exit` button closes all SPPAS frames properly.
-Please, do not kill SPPAS by clicking on the arrow of the windows manager!
-**Use this Exit button** to close SPPAS.

 To declare an issue, click on the bug button of the menu, then your default web browser will be opened at the appropriate URL.
 Take a quick look at the